Skip to content

 Achill Island Co.
 Mayo

-There are plenty of accommodation options on the island, from an extensive selection of B&B’s, hostels, and guesthouses to self catering options.
+There are plenty of accommodation options on the island, from an extensive selection of B&Bs, hostels, and guesthouses to self-catering options.
 You may choose to go camping or stay in a caravan during your time in Achill.
 There are also hotels in Achill Island for those wishing to relax in the evenings.
-You can find out more about all of the types of accommodation as well as eating and drinking options on the official Achill Tourism website.
+You can learn more about all the types of accommodation and eating and drinking options on the official Achill Tourism website.

-Achill is a very tourist friendly destination, the locals are the best guide to any area and make up the majority of the staff working in the service sector.
-Your barman, receptionist or waiter can give you great tips about the island, such as the best things to do and the best times to visit places of interest.
+Achill is a very tourist-friendly destination.
+The locals are the best guides to any area and make up the majority of the service sector staff.
+Your barman, receptionist, or waiter can give you great tips about the island, such as the best things to do and the best times to visit places of interest.

 Tourist in Ireland - Wild Atlantic Way